 - ensuring that the school endeavours to maintain a timetable flexible enough to accommodate STAR as part of a student’s learning programme

 Students need their parents' or guardians' informed consent to take part in STAR-funded courses.
-Parents want:
+Parents want to:

-- to know that their children's time at school is used wisely
+- know that their children's time at school is used wisely

-- to know how their child will benefit from STAR
+- know how their child will benefit from STAR

-Good communication with parents and whānau will ensure that:
+Good communication with parents and whānau will ensure that they: